 Symptoms and Complications

 The primary symptom of most types of tendinitis is pain.
+Usually, this is a dull ache and tightness around the affected joint with increasing pain during motion.
 Some positions or movements can cause a greater degree of pain than others.
 You may also feel the lack of smoothness in the movement of the affected muscle.
 Sometimes, the tendon sheath fills with liquid and becomes inflamed.
 In other cases, it's dry and causes obvious friction when you move.
 In severe cases, tendons can rupture, causing increased pain and swelling and possibly permanent change in function of the related muscle and joint.

 Making the Diagnosis

 Doctors have a wide range of tests to check for damage to different tendons.
 De Quervain's syndrome, for example, is detected by the test known as Finkelstein's sign.
 With the affected hand, you make a fist with the thumb closed onto the palm by the fingers, then flex your wrist in all directions.
 If there's pain at the top of the wrist just behind the thumb, then it's a clear indication of De Quervain's syndrome.
 Similar tests exist for all types of tendinitis.